 Lucille found nothing to say.

 “When I was young, in my forties or fifties, I led the engineering division of a secret international station at the South Pole.
 No record of that program exists because of what happened.

 “I was tasked with building a new kind of spaceship.
-Computationally speaking the Hurricane was primitive compared to modern Zephyrs.
-But it would have one thousand pilots whose minds would be melded and merged with the machinery using a technique I perfected in prior secret experiments.
+Computationally speaking the Hurricane was primitive compared to modern Zephyrs, but it would have one thousand pilots whose minds would be melded and merged with the machinery using a technique I perfected in prior secret experiments.
 The combined human wisdom and intellect could pilot the Hurricane’s complicated structure, which covered acres of the antarctic.
-In the event of any physical threat to humanity, internal or external, the Hurricane would protect us.
+In the event of physical threat to humanity, internal or external, the Hurricane would protect us.
 The pilots’ minds could be separated in times of peace when the Hurricane was no longer needed.

 “I hand-selected the crew.
 I personally performed thousands of interviews and issued hundreds of physical and mental batteries to weed out weak links.
 Mind-combination is a dangerous process and those unprepared in body or spirit are subject to terrible ailments.
 If even one mind of many minds is unprepared, all involved bodies immediately boil with cancerous growths.
 Growths filled with…” She shuddered.
 “Teeth.